openshift-pipelines/pipelines-as-code/docs/content/dev/_index.md

 ---
 title: Developer Resources
 ---
-# How to get started developing for the Pipelines as Code project
+# How to get started developing for the Pipelines-as-Code project

 ## Please read the Code of conduct